hungrymedia/wp-pullquotes/README.md

 wp-pullquotes
 =============

-Provides a repository of linkable pull quotes for your Wordpress site
+Wordpress plugin that provides a repository of linkable pull quotes for your Wordpress site.